roninkelt/rpgx_cgd/pages/rules/motives.md

 All characters possess four Motive Attributes, each defining some touchstone for the character's current circumstance.

-Motives give your character the will, drive, and determination to accomplish and succeed when they are pursuing them, driving the narrative and the going gets tough.
+Motives give your character the will, drive, and determination to accomplish and succeed when pursuing them, driving the narrative and when the going gets tough.
 As such they should be powerful and clear, with a call to action inherent as well as some sort of dramatic conflict.

 Motives may also be rewritten and reconsidered or cast in a new light as the game continues.
 They are not meant to remain static.
 They are intended to grow and change - to be strengthened, weakened, resolved or broken.
 All things which are rewarded.